rstacruz/backbone-patterns/README.md

 __Solution:__ Bootstrap collections and models by creating collections in an inline `<script>` block.

+This is mentioned in the official Backbone documentation under the [Loading bootstrapped models][bb.bootstrap] section.

 ### Define collection data

 Define your collection data in an inline script in the HTML file.